 Click Edit map settings to edit the code.
 Click Remove to delete it.

 You can also edit the code on the Events page.

 The result might look like this:

-1. Modify SQL Query to create a calculated field with custom name and address:
+1. Modify an SQL Query to create a calculated field with a custom name and address:

 Notice the '\n' argument: it allows you to create multiline descriptions. concat() function is MySQL specific, similar functions exist in all databases.

 2. Insert a map into the List page.
 Here are the settings you may use for this specific table:

 Latitude and Longitude fields are required, as we use the address field for marker description purposes.

 For example, you have new geo-coordinates that were inserted into the database on a specific day.
 If you to display the GPS locations (map markers) by date, add a WHERE clause to the SQL query for the table you insert your map into.